 After getting your Hub and or Assistant.
 The next very smart thing that I would do is investing in smart lighting.
 This is mainly because, if you are like the 90% of the population, then you forget to turn off your lights.

 Well, when you have smart lighting, you do not need to worry about that any longer.
 The best part about this is that you don’t have to spend a fortune.
 It doesn’t have to cost you much to turn your current system and make it smart.

 We are going to abort the idea of buying new light bulbs for this project.
 The focus is going to be more on where the lights are plugged and take a look at your light switches.
 The easiest and the cheapest way to start with is the switches.

 You can purchase TP-Link smart Wi-Fi switches and swap out the existing switches.
 They will typically run you around less than $35 each.
 The nice thing about them is that they will convert your dumb lights connected to them to smart.
 You can check their current prices here on Amazon.

 Another thing that you can do is buy some smart plug-in outlets and convert the outlets you already have to smart ones.
 This is handy especially in a situation where a lamp or something else was powered already by plugging it into the wall.
-You can get a 4pack of these right now for $50 or less.
+You can get a 4pack of these right now for under $50.
 But you can check out their current price here on Amazon.

 Cheap Smart Home Security – $50 to $150